raven-os/guidelines/GitTips.md

 ```bash
 git commit --amend # often used with -a
 ```
-This allows to add the current modifications to the next commit.
+This allows to add the current modifications to the previous commit.

 I strongly advise to edit commits in PRs rather than stacking commits to fix mistakes (for example formatting).